List of Di-Gata Defenders characters: Lady K'Tahsh

-A servant of the Ethos who was formerly a Yin-Tos princess named Torash.
-Torash was the love interest (and possibly fiancé) of the warlord Brackus, but when the Ethos War came to Yin-Tos, it was believed that Torash was killed by the Ethos.
+Lady K'Tahsh (voiced by Shauna MacDonald) is the servant of the Ethos, who was formerly a Yin-Tos princess named Torash.
+Torash was the love interest and possibly fiancé of the warlord Brackus.
+When the Ethos War came to Yin-Tos, it was believed that Torash was killed by the Ethos.
 Instead, the Ethos possessed her, turning her into Lady K'Tahsh.

 As the Dark lady, she was used by both the Ethos and the Order of Infinis at different times in her life.
 She was a Radosian that ended up becoming possessed with an Ethos spirit in Yin-tos.
-She does not use Di-Gata stones in battle, rather a large array of melee weapons to combat foes.
+She does not use Di-Gata stones in battle, but rather various melee weapons.
 These weapons are magical and she can use their enchantments as spells.
-She is also one of the few characters that can take on the Defenders solo, with little resistance.
+She is also one of the few characters that can take on the Defenders solo.

-Her first task was to collect the first icon to the Celestial Abyss.
-She ends up successfully stealing it and leaving the Defenders with the Desecrator.
-She also awakens the Ethos spirit inside of Von Faustien, to turn him over to the Ethos.
-Erik frees him from its control, but K'tahsh escapes.

-Her second task was to gain control of Si'i, the human guardian hybrid.
-She first asked Aaron for assistance for finding him, but Aaron was defeated by Seth and Rion.
-She later takes the matter into her own hands.
-After the accident in Lydia's vehicle, she kidnapped Melosa and brought her to a tribal village.
-Si'i lives near their village and they plan to use Melosa to flush out Si'i either as bait or a sacrifice.